Algorhythm-sxv/connect4-ai/README.md

 It cannot be beaten unless its oppenent plays first and plays perfectly!

 ## Usage
-`cargo run --release` to play a game
+`cargo run --release` to play a game.

 The AI code exists in a library separate to the CLI frontend, so it can be embedded in other projects

 ## Details